Comparison · VERIFIED APRIL 2026

 Final verdict: Grammarly vs Jan

 Both Grammarly and Jan are strong tools in the productivity space, but they serve different needs.
 Grammarly stands out for works everywhere, making it ideal for anyone who writes professionally.
-Jan differentiates with complete privacy, which benefits users focused on privacy-conscious users wanting a simple local ai chat app.
+Jan is best at complete privacy — particularly for teams focused on privacy-conscious users wanting a simple local ai chat app.

-With a 0.3-point rating advantage and 4,500 reviews, Grammarly has the edge in user satisfaction.
+Grammarly scores higher on ToolChase.
 The best approach is to try Grammarly's free tier and Jan's free tier to see which fits your specific workflow.

 Related comparisons